Genivia/ugrep/README.md

 first character after the bracket is always part of the list.
 So `[][]` is a list that matches a `]` and a `[`, `[^][]` is a list that matches anything but `]` and `[`, and `[-^]` is a list that matches a `-` and a `^`.

+Negated character classes such as `[^a-z]` do not match newlines for compatibility with traditional grep pattern matching.

 <a name="posix-categories"/>